MWATelescope/mwa_trigger/README.txt

   'catch up' to real time.
 After the observing time specified, a VOLTAGE_STOP observation is inserted into the schedule, unless the requested observing time extends past an existing VOLTAGE_STOP observation.

+All of these web services are wrapped in functions of the same name in mwa_trigger/triggerservice.py.

+Note that the 'triggerobs()' and 'triggervcs' web services (different calls to the backend) are merged into one call - mwa_trigger.triggerservice.trigger().
+Which one of the backend web services is called depends on whether the 'vcsmode' argument to trigger() is True or False.

 The back end of the triggering system ONLY cares about the science project code asking for an override, the science project codes of the observations in the schedule, and the supplied password.
 Which transient